-Broadly speaking, I am a twentieth-century United States historian with interests in transnational migration, egalitarian social-cultural movements, and theoretically-creative histories.
-Specifically, I study how farmworkers in Southern California’s Coachella Valley (men, women, migrants, residents, Filipino and Mexican) envisioned their future through their involvement in the United Farm Worker (UFW) Movement from the 1960s to 1980s.
-Drawing from Latinx Studies, Asian American Studies and Labor History, and using original interviews, my research narrates a UFW history that transcends its more famous leadership.
-It argues that everyday people, and their aspirations, were of utmost historical significance: they initiated and propelled forward the UFW, and helped determine our contemporary fortunes.
+Broadly speaking, I am a twentieth-century United States labor historian with interests in transnational migration, social movements, and theoretically-creative histories.
+Specifically, I study how farmworkers in Southern California’s Coachella Valley (men, women, migrants, residents, Filipino and Mexican) envisioned their future through their involvement in the United Farm Worker (UFW) Movement in the 1960s to 1980s.
+Titled The Strikers of Coachella: A Rank-and-File History of the UFW Movement (UNC Press, 2023), my book draws from Latinx Studies, Asian American Studies and the historiography on US labor and social movements.
+It pairs archival research with 200 hours of original oral history interviews and 100 oral histories from existing collections.
+The Strikers of Coachella narrates a UFW movement history that transcends its famous leadership and argues that everyday people and their aspirations were of utmost historical significance: they initiated and propelled forward the UFW, and helped determine our contemporary fortunes.
 History, in short, often sits among forgotten peoples.

 ES10AC: History of Race & Ethnicity in Western North America

-ES190: The Politics and Narratives of American Social Movements Since WWII
+ES190: The Politics and Narratives of American Social Movements Since World War II

-ES190: The Roots of California Today: A History of Social Inequality and its Discontents
+ES190: The Roots of California: A History of Social Inequality and its Discontents, 1970 to present.

-ES250: Methods and Approaches to Inter-Racial Histories of the United States
+ES250: Inter-Racial Histories of the United States: Methods and Approaches

 ES375: Critical Pedagogy